 - Gretchen Specht, Controller, Shared Financial Services

 Dennis has devoted his professional career to helping nonprofit organizations better meet the needs of their communities.
 For 21 years he served as a development officer, and then as a CEO with United Way in numerous communities around the country.
 He came to Alaska in 1992 to lead the United Way of Anchorage.
 Since moving to Alaska, he has helped build the state’s philanthropic infrastructure through his work with United Ways across the state and through his support in developing the Alaska Community Foundation.
 He is a strong advocate for Alaska’s nonprofit sector.
-In 2001, Dennis led the effort to start The Foraker Group with the mission of building sustainability and organizational capacity in Alaska nonprofits.
+In 2001, Dennis was one of the leaders who started The Foraker Group with the mission of building sustainability and organizational capacity in Alaska nonprofits.
 During his career, he’s trained thousands of professionals and volunteers, spoken at numerous conferences and consulted across America, Canada, Asia and Russia.
 He serves on numerous national nonprofit committees and is a regular speaker at conferences including The Council on Foundations, Tides Foundation, Philanthropy Northwest, and the National Council of Nonprofits.
-Dennis has served on many boards most recently terming off the boards the Nature Conservancy in Alaska, and on the national boards for Camp Fire, Inc., the Alliance for Nonprofit Management, and the National Council of Nonprofits.
+Dennis has served on many boards most recently terming off the boards the Nature Conservancy in Alaska and on the national board of Camp Fire, Inc. He currently is a board member of the National Council of Nonprofits.
 Dennis is the author of Focus on Sustainability: A Nonprofit’s Journey.